Robbery suspect arrested in Jackson County after high-speed chase | Arkansas Democrat Gazette

-William Crockett III, 23, was arrested by deputies from White and Jackson county after a high speed pursuit that reached 120 mph, according to the release.
+William Crockett III, 23, was arrested by deputies from White and Jackson counties after a pursuit that reached 120 mph, according to the release.

 White County deputies were informed Friday night about a robbery in Searcy, followed shortly by a robbery in Beebe.
 According to the release, the suspect and vehicle in both robberies had a similar description: a dark Chevrolet truck with Nevada plates driven by a Black male wearing a hooded sweatshirt and sunglasses.